sachin-pikle/aura-tutorials/aura-js-creditscore/canary_deploy.md

     ![Add deploy-to-CE pipeline to Workflow](images/ms-w-workflow-add-deploy-to-CE.png)

     1.3.
-Your pipeline should look like this:
+Your workflow should look like this:

     ![All Workflows](images/ms-w-workflows.png)